searchspring/snap/docs/INTEGRATION_TRACKING.md

 If you are using multiple custom Tracker instances with a different tracker `config.id`, attributes are namespaced by the trackers `id` (Default: `'track'`, Example: `ss-track-cart-add`)

 ### Add to cart
 Adds product identifier to `ssCartProducts` cookie.
 Supports multiple products using a comma delimiter.
-It is preferable to use the more specific variant `uid` or `sku` instead of `parentUid` when available.
+It is preferable to use the more specific variant `uid` or `sku` instead of `parentId` when available.

 ```html
 <button ss-track-cart-add='product123_red'>Add to cart</button>